 How To Make Eye Liner With Eye Shadow:

 Follow the steps to make your very own eyeliner with eyeshadow:

 Start by scrapping the eye shadow gently with a clean cotton swab, and transfer the loose powder into a small container.
 As my eyeshadow was already broken, I just used a blunt knife to push it into the container.
 The container has to be clean and sanitized before use to avoid bacterial infections.
 It is simple to sanitize the container.
 Wash it with a detergent liquid soap or use a rubbing alcohol spray and wipe off the container.
-I used an old lip balm container to store my eye liner.
-If you are trying to make eyeliner for the first time, make sure you use only small amounts of the eyeshadow products to avoid any wastage.
-The amount of the eyeshadow to be taken for making the eyeliner depends on how much you would require.
+I used an old lip balm container to store my eyeliner.
+If you are trying to make the eyeliner for the first time, make sure you use only small amounts of the eyeshadow products to avoid any wastage.
+The amount of eyeshadow to be taken for making the eyeliner depends on how much you would require.

 Now, add a few drops of water to the powder eye shadow for creating a liquid-like consistency.
 If you have refreshing eye drops, you can also use it instead of water to make the eyeliner.